 Flexible spending accounts offer a tax-advantaged way to pay qualified medical and dependent care expenses.
 You can specify an amount (up to certain limitations) to be withheld pre-tax from your paycheck and added to the savings account, and when you incur qualifying expenses, submit the appropriate documentation for reimbursement.
 Traditionally a use-it-or-lose-it benefit, FSAs are growing more flexible with plan design and options to use your balance if you change jobs.

 Is it worth the hassle to participate in an FSA?
 It might be, especially for high earners.
-In 2020, if you’re in the highest marginal tax bracket (37%) and contribute $2,750 to your health FSA (the 2020 maximum), the tax savings could be over $1,000.
-And don’t forget about the dependent care FSA – the maximum contribution for married couples is $5,000 in 2020.
+In 2021, if you’re in the highest marginal tax bracket (37%) and contribute $2,750 to your health FSA (the maximum), the tax savings could be over $1,000.
+And don’t forget about the dependent care FSA – the maximum contribution for married couples is $5,000.
 Learn more about FSAs.

 Health savings accounts have similar features to FSAs but offer a few key differences which make this type of benefit particularly advantageous for the right individual.
 HSAs also offer pre-tax reimbursement for qualified medical expenses, however, individuals must enroll in a high-deductible health plan (HDHP) to participate.

-If you work for a large company, you may have access to a number of benefits you hadn’t even thought of.
-Some of the more infrequent employer-sponsored or subsidized benefits we’ve encountered include adoption assistance, legal resources, unlimited vacation, discounted home or auto insurance, free child care on-site or at home, discounted subscriptions, health and fitness subsidies, savings for purchases of tickets, entertainment, or consumer goods, paid leave for a sabbatical, discounted transportation and parking, and free meals.
+If you work for a big company, you may have access to benefits you hadn’t even thought of.
+Some less common benefits include adoption assistance, legal resources, unlimited vacation, discounted home or auto insurance, free child care on-site or at home, subscriptions, health and fitness subsidies, savings for purchases of tickets, entertainment, or consumer goods, paid leave for a sabbatical, discounted transportation and parking, and free meals.

 If you’re not sure what programs are in place at your company, ask!
-After all, you can’t take advantage of the benefits offered to you at work if you don’t know what they are.
+After all, you can’t take advantage of a benefit if you don’t know what it is.